 The bowling green and its pavilions were however excluded from this sale, and instead were leased to Trustees, for the benefit of the local community, on a 999 year lease at a peppercorn rent.

 Since then Smiths Dock Bowling Club has been self funding, with all maintenance and improvements being the responsibility of the club members.

-In 2010 the original visitors building was damaged during the snow hit winter and was rebuilt by the members.
+In 2010 the original visitors building was damaged during the severe snow hit winter and was rebuilt by the members.

 In 2013-14 the original 1920's wooden pavilion was found to have substantial issues with the external structure.

-Following on from the external building work improvements to the interior, including redecoration, internal cladding, refurbishment of the toilets and kitchen were also carried out.
+Following on from the external building work, improvements to the interior, including redecoration, internal cladding, refurbishment of the toilets and kitchen were also carried out.